-CHTCA provides CRL and OCSP services.
-Revocation entries on the CRLs or OCSP responses must not be removed until after the expiry date of the revoked certificates.
+CHTCA provides CRLs and OCSP services.
+Revocation entries on a CRL or OCSP response must not be removed until after the expiry date of the revoked certificate.
 If a revocation entry contains the information of a suspended certificate, the entry can only be removed after the certificate has been resumed or expired.